-The UK government knows where it's at: driverless cars are coming and Cameron and co are determined that the UK will lead the way.
+The UK government knows where it's at: self-driving cars are coming and Cameron and co are determined that the UK will lead the way.

 In its National Infrastructure Plan, the government has explained that it will have a plan for how to develop and test autonomous vehicles in the UK by the end of next year.